Call for papers

 To be eligible for publication, manuscripts must be submitted by

-30th June 15th September 2021 (extended deadline!) through the journal's platform.
-Please, check the special issue guidelines for more information.
+30th June 30th September 2021 (extended deadline!) through the journal's platform.
+Please, check the special issue guidelines for more information. Ámbitos does not charge APC for publication.

 - Núria Almiron, Universitat Pompeu Fabra